DevBlinkX/PyBlinkXAPI/README.md

 # The BlinkX Connect API Python client - v1

-The official Python client library for the [BlinkX Smart API](https://smartapi.blinkx.in) trading platform by JM Financial.
+The official Python client library for the [BlinkX API](https://api.blinkx.in) trading platform by JM Financial.

 `pypyblinkxapi` provides a clean, Pythonic interface to interact with the BlinkX trading APIs.
 It covers REST-based order placement, portfolio and account management, market data retrieval, GTT (Good Till Triggered) orders, option chains, and real-time WebSocket streaming via the `BlinkXTicker` component.